Putin says world faces most dangerous decade since World War Two | Headlines

 Putin says world faces most dangerous decade since World War Two

+Russia invaded Ukraine on Feb.
+24, triggering the biggest confrontation with the West since the 1962 Cuban Missile Crisis in the depths of the Cold War when the Soviet Union and the United States came closest to nuclear war.
+Tens of thousands of people have been killed while the West has imposed the most severe sanctions in history on Russia, one of the world's biggest suppliers of natural resources.

-Russian President Vladimir Putin said on Thursday that the world faced the most dangerous decade since World War Two as Western elites scrambled to prevent the inevitable crumbling of the global dominance of the United States and its allies.
+President Vladimir Putin said on Thursday that the world faced the most dangerous decade since World War Two, accusing what he cast as a declining West of engaging in nuclear blackmail against Russia.

-In a broadside against Washington and its allies, which he accused of inciting the conflict in Ukraine, Putin said the West was playing what he cast as a "dangerous, bloody and dirty" geopolitical game that was sowing chaos across the world.
-Ultimately, Putin said, the West would have to talk to Russia and other major powers about the future of the world.
+Putin said he had no regrets about sending troops into Ukraine, and accused the West of inciting the war and playing a "dangerous, bloody and dirty" geopolitical game that was sowing chaos across the world.
+"The historical period of the West's undivided dominance over world affairs is coming to an end," Putin, Russia's paramount leader, told the Valdai Discussion Club, a gathering of Russian specialists.

-Russia did not consider the West to be an enemy of Russia despite the current phase of confrontation, he added.
-Russia sent troops into Ukraine on Feb.
+Putin blamed the West for stoking nuclear tensions, citing remarks by former British Prime Minister Liz Truss about her readiness to use London's nuclear deterrent if the circumstances demanded it.
+Putin also repeated an assertion that Ukraine could detonate a "dirty bomb" laced with radioactive material to frame Moscow and dismissed as false Kyiv's suggestion that the allegation might mean Russia plans to detonate such a device itself.

+"We don't need to do that.
+There would be no sense whatsoever in doing that," Putin said, adding that the Kremlin had responded to what it felt was nuclear blackmail by the West.
+Russia invaded Ukraine on Feb.
 24, triggering the biggest confrontation with the West since the 1962 Cuban Missile Crisis in the depths of the Cold War when the Soviet Union and the United States came closest to nuclear war.

 'DIRTY GAME' Quoting a 1978 Harvard lecture by Russian dissident and novelist Alexander Solzhenitsyn, Putin said the West was openly racist and looked down on other peoples of the world.